hanoixan/Smashing/README.md

 ## Future Work

 * Resolve issues.
-* Move addon source into src/ folder.
-* Provide example .blend scenes and tutorial video.
+* Provide example .blend scene.
 * Provide a popup if the Cell Fracture addon is not installed and enabled.
 This is a common issue with new installations.
 * Create an intuitive interface for designing the smashing pattern.
 Should be better than using the grease pencil alone, and reusable.